wvibe/vibe_coding/docs/dataops/cov_segm/DESIGN.md

     - `hf_phrase`: Phrase text to match in conversation items.
     - `sampling_ratio`: Probability (0.0-1.0) for including matches of this phrase.
 - **Mask Selection:** Processes either 'visible' or 'full' masks based on the `--mask-tag` argument.
 Optionally skips segments with zero masks of the selected type (`--skip-zero`).
+- **Label Type Selection:** The `--label-type` argument (choices: `bbox`, `mask`, default: `bbox`) controls which type of annotation is generated.
+Only one type of label is generated per run, and only statistics relevant to that type are reported.
 - **Parallel Processing:** Uses Hugging Face's `datasets.map()` with the specified number of processes (`--num-proc`) to load samples in parallel from the dataset.
 Uses `load_from_cache_file=False` and `writer_batch_size=100` for better resource management.
 - **Mask Conversion:** Uses `vibelab.utils.common.geometry.mask_to_yolo_polygons` to convert binary masks (NumPy arrays) from `SegmMask.binary_mask` into normalized polygon coordinates required by YOLO.
 - **Polygon Handling:** For masks that generate multiple polygons, the converter tracks this in statistics but only processes the first polygon to maintain one annotation per mask.